 We use your personal data to comply with our various legal and regulatory obligations, which include:

 - monitoring transactions to identify those which do not meet normal routines or patterns;

 - detecting, managing and preventing insurance fraud;

-- monitoring and reporting risks (financial, credit, legal, compliance or reputational risks, etc.) that we and/or the BNP Paribas Group could incur;
+- monitoring and reporting risks (financial, credit, legal, compliance or reputational risks, etc.) that we could incur;

 - detecting and preventing money laundering including the financing of terrorism and complying with regulations relating to the imposition of sanctions and embargoes through our Know Your Customer ("KYC") and Know Your Intermediary ("KYI") processes (to identify you, verify your identity, screen your details against sanctions lists and determine your profile);

 - detecting and managing suspicious sales and transactions;

 - carrying out an assessment of the suitability of the proposed insurance products in compliance with regulatory requirements;

 - preventing, where possible, tax fraud, and fulfilment of taxation and tax notification obligations;